MaidulIslam59/MaidulIslam59/README.md

 # Hi, I'm Md.
 Maidul Islam (Rifat)!

-I'm a passionate **Frontend Software Engineer** dedicated to creating clean, user-friendly, and innovative web applications.
+I'm a passionate **Jr. Software Engineer(Frontend)** dedicated to creating clean, user-friendly, and innovative web applications.

 I focus on crafting scalable, responsive, and engaging user interfaces.
 My expertise lies in blending **design** with **functionality** to deliver outstanding digital experiences.
 With a keen eye on web performance and accessibility, I strive for technical excellence in every project.